ddd-cmbck/securebox/README.md

 * Install dependencies
 * Run build (if any)
-* Deploy to Firebase Hosting / Heroku / your target environment
+* Deploy to Firebase Hosting / Heroku / target environment

 ---